Editing Products

 Variant-Specific Attributes

 Only attributes with variant-specific settings can be edited on variants, or are eligible for enrichment.
-Some examples of variant-specific attributes:

 - inventory: Stock levels for this specific variant